 → World Series of Poker ←

 While most people know Chris Moorman for his online poker records, he deserves recognition for his amazing WSOP results as well.
-While he only has won one bracelet, he has cashed 45 other times at the World Series and 2 more times in WSOP Europe events for over $3 million combined.
+He has won two bracelets, he has cashed 91 other times at the World Series and 2 more times in WSOP Europe events for over $3 million combined.

 His first cash is from the 2008 World Series, he came in 124th for $4,045 in the $2,000 NLHE event.
 That is also his first live ITM finish in his Hendon page.